 Furthermore, Act No. 183/2017, Amending Certain Acts in Relation to the Adoption of the Act on the Liability for Administrative Offences and Related Proceedings and the Act on Particular Administrative Offences, took effect in July 2018.
 The purpose of the amendment is, in particular, to align the terminology and the scheme of administrative offences.
 Notably, there is a new single category of administrative offences instead of two categories – offences and administrative offences, which were applied in the past.
 Also, some other provisions specifying issues related to the offences were added to the Competition Act.
 For example, it has been stipulated that at least one authorised official involved in the proceedings for the offence shall hold a university degree that corresponds at least to a master’s degree in the field of law at a university.
 Apart from that, it lays down rules for the limitation period for offences under the Competition Act, for example, it provides that the general limitation period shall be 10 years or enumerates situations in which the duration of the limitation period is interrupted.

-Also, it should be mentioned that the amendment transposing ECN+ Directive is set to take place in 2021.
+Also, it should be mentioned that the amendment transposing the ECN+ Directive is set to take place in the nearest future.

 Do you have a separate economics team?
 If so, please give details.

 We have an informally established team of economists, who take part in our investigations.